AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/downloads.md

 **CDA implementation guide**

-The corresponding CDA implementation guide that uses the profiles referenced by this FHIR implementation guide as ‘models’ that are mapped into CDA is available for download:
+CDA implementation guides that use the profiles referenced by this FHIR implementation guide as ‘models’ that are mapped into CDA are available for download:

 - [DH_2936_2020_Shared_Medicines_List_CDA_IG_v1.0.0.pdf](..\..\..\ci-fhir-stu3\pages\SharedMedicinesList\_includes\DH_2936_2020_Shared_Medicines_List_CDA_IG_v1.0.0.pdf)

-The approved release of this CDA IG for use in implementation is published on the Agency’s [developer centre](https://developer.digitalhealth.gov.au/).
+Approved releases of CDA implementation guides for use in implementation are published on the Agency’s [developer centre](https://developer.digitalhealth.gov.au/).